Narcissism and sociopathy are separate psychological and behavioral characteristics, but sometimes they occur together.

 There are 10 personality disorders in total, grouped into 3 clusters.
 NPD and ASPD are in cluster B, or the “erratic and dramatic group.”

-A person with narcissistic and sociopathic traits may not have any mental health diagnosis, or they may have NPD or ASPD, or both.
+A person with sociopathic and narcissistic traits may not have any mental health diagnosis, or they may have NPD or ASPD, or both.

 Narcissism is excessive self-interest and self-admiration.
 A person can have narcissistic traits without having NPD.

 It’s when narcissism impacts many areas of life that it becomes diagnosable.
-The DSM-5 states that one criterion for an NPD diagnosis is for a person to exhibit at least five of the following signs:
+The DSM-5 states that for an NPD diagnosis a person must exhibit at least five of nine symptoms of narcissistic personality disorder:

 - exaggerated self-importance